-Beer Battered Cod is an amazing comfort food recipe perfect for gatherings with friends.
-Follow my easy recipe to make a batch of this flavorful fried fish recipe.
+Beer Battered Cod is an amazing comfort food recipe that’s perfect for gatherings with friends.
+Follow my easy recipe to make a batch of this flavorful, crispy fried fish for your next meal.

-Be sure to serve this with my Easy Tartar Sauce!
-Its practically a must have sauce when eating fish!
+Be sure to serve this with my Easy Tartar Sauce and a side of crispy French Fries.

 How to Make Beer Battered Cod